 Surgical hair restoration, available in the form of follicular unit grafting, has become a popular choice among patients, but non-surgical treatments can serve as good alternatives or complements for certain patients.
 Read below about the options we have available.

 Rogaine Extra Strength for Men is the strongest FDA-approved hair re-growth product safe enough to be sold without a prescription.
-Rogaine works in the scalp, where the problem lies, not on the hair on your head.
+Rogaine works on the follicles in your scalp, where the problem lies, not on the hair on your head.

 Dr. Quatela's skilled hands and artist's eye set him apart from other hair transplant surgeons.
 Learn why so many men and women choose the Quatela Center for Hair Restoration.

 Propecia increases the number of scalp hairs.
 Generally, you will not be able to grow back all of the hair you have lost.
 It can only work over the long term if you continue taking it.
 If you stop taking Propecia, you will likely lose the hair you have gained within 12 months of stopping treatment.

 DHT is a male hormone thought to cause hair follicles to shrink (miniaturize), contributing to male pattern hair loss.
 Finasteride (the active ingredient in Propecia) blocks the formation of DHT, and in this way, appears to interrupt a key factor in the development of inherited male pattern hair loss in men.
 Propecia, a prescription tablet taken once a day, has been proven to effectively lower DHT in the scalp.